Get 80% off your plan for your first 3 months*

 Using NOPAT in your business

-- Assess operational efficiency: A rising NOPAT over time suggests your core business is getting more profitable, as illustrated in a case where a company's sales increased by 27% year-over-year.
+• Assess operational efficiency: A rising NOPAT over time suggests your core business is becoming more profitable

-- Compare investment opportunities: When looking at acquiring another business, NOPAT provides a level playing field to compare their core profitability, regardless of their debt structure.
+• Compare investment opportunities: When evaluating acquisitions, NOPAT provides a level playing field regardless of debt structure

 Disclaimer